Home

 Something else to remember, especially if fresh quality fruits are not readily available: add some quality dried specialty fruits.

-How To Build Your Fruit And Cheese Tray
+Build Your Fruit and Cheese Tray

 • Serve all soft ripened cheeses in wedges